Dr Charlotte Mills

 School of Law

 Prior to joining the University of Sheffield, I was a Graduate Teaching Assistant at the University of Leicester, where I taught EU law (LLB) and Feminist Perspectives on International law (LLM).
+I was also the research assistant on the empirical project “Children’s Voices in Surrogacy Law”, led by Dr Katherine Wade (University of Leicester), which analysed the views of surrogate-born children on surrogacy law reform.

 Whilst a GTA at the University of Leicester, I undertook an empirical project that examined undergraduate law student perceptions of PhD tutors, alongside Victoria Ball and Arwen Joyce.
 The paper was awarded the Chris Gale Memorial Prize at the Association of Law Teachers Annual Conference in April 2019, as well as being the keynote at the Association of Law Teachers Early Careers Symposium on Teaching and Learning (September 2019).